Melton Mowbray: Governance

-Melton is part of Rutland and Melton parliamentary constituency.
-The MP is currently Alicia Kearns (Conservatives).
-The town has been the main settlement since the formation of the Borough of Melton local government district in 1974.
-It sends three councillors to Leicestershire County Council from wards of Melton East, Melton West and Melton Wolds.
+There are two tiers of local government covering Melton Mowbray, at district and county level: Melton Borough Council and Leicestershire County Council.
+The borough council has its offices at Parkside on Burton Street, adjoining Melton Mowbray railway station.
+The building was purpose-built for the council and opened in 2011.

+Six of the 16 wards from which borough councillors are elected are named for the town: Melton Craven, Melton Dorian, Melton Egerton, Melton Newport, Melton Sysonby, and Melton Warwick.

+Administrative history

+Melton Mowbray was an ancient parish.
+The parish was made a local government district in 1860, governed by a local board.
+Such districts were reconstituted as urban districts in 1894.
+In 1929 the Melton Mowbray Urban District Council bought Egerton Lodge to serve as its offices and meeting place.
+Melton Mowbray Urban District was abolished in 1974, merging with the surrounding Melton and Belvoir Rural District to become the borough of Melton.
+No successor parish was created for the former urban district.

+When created in 1974 Melton BC inherited offices at Egerton Lodge from Melton Mowbray Urban District Council and at Warwick Lodge on Dalby Road from Melton and Belvoir Rural District Council.
+In 1986 the council moved to a new building on Nottingham Road.
+The Nottingham Road building largely burnt down on 30 May 2008.
+The northern wing of the building was repaired and is now called Phoenix House, but the rest of the building was beyond repair and was demolished.
+The council chose to build new headquarters at Parkside, spending £5.6m on the new building.

 Town Estate

 Melton Mowbray contains a rare example of early town government.
 The Melton Mowbray Town Estate was founded in 1549, during the Reformation, when two townsfolk sold silver and plate sequestered from the church and bought land to be held in trust for all inhabitants.
 It provided early forms of education and the first street lighting, and still owns and keeps the town's parks, sports grounds and market.
 From its inception, the running of the Town Estate was undertaken by Town Wardens.

 In 1989, a new Scheme of Arrangement drawn up by the Charity Commission after public consultation transferred management to a body of 14 Feoffees, two of whom are known as Senior and Junior Town Warden.
 Nowadays the Town Warden position is titular, as the public face of the Town Estate on civic or ceremonial occasions.